The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Total: 6–9 months to full transition

-Move 1: Client Profitability Matrix (Not Revenue Only)
+Move 1: Client Profitability Matrix for High-Value Enterprise Client Selection

 The analysis: